 - Proteinuria (protein in the urine)

-In the majority of cases, the mother will not be aware of these signs, and will find out when the midwife, nurse, GP (general practitioner, primary care physician) or obstetrician picks them up during an antenatal visit.
+In the majority of cases, the mother will not be aware of these two signs, and will only find out when a healthcare professional picks them up during an antenatal visit.

-Although between 10% and 15% of all pregnant women experience hypertension, it does not necessarily mean they have preeclampsia.
+Although 6-8 percent of all pregnant women experience hypertension, it does not necessarily mean they have preeclampsia.
 The most telling sign is the presence of protein in the urine.